Barefoot (miniseries)

 Barefoot (יחפים, translit.
 Yekhefim) is a 2011 Israeli TV miniseries created and directed by Ori Sivan.
-It aired in 6 episodes on Israel's HOT 3 channel beginning in December 2011.
+It aired in 6 episodes on Israel's HOT 3 channel.
+It was released on December 5th, 2011.

 It is currently being made into a feature film by the same director.

 Plot

 The series is a sweeping historical drama that follows three generations of one family on a kibbutz.